apache/mxnet/docs/how_to/add_op_in_backend.md

 Here are a few things to note about the above function:

 1. `attrs` contains parameters `a`, `b`, and `c` from user input.
-It's not used here since we don't need that information for shape inference.
+It's not used here since we don't rely on that information for shape inference.
 2. `in_attrs` is a vector containing all input shapes.
 Since there is only one input argument for operator `quadratic`, we use macro `CHECK_EQ` to assert when the vector's size is wrong.